 Something interesting

 Meteor showers are named after the constellation where the “shooting stars” appear to be coming from.
 In the case of the Geminids Meteor Shower, the meteors come from the direction of the constellation of Gemini.
-If you have a handy smart phone app that helps you identify objects in the night sky, search for Gemini, and you’ll be looking in the right location.
+If you have a handy smart phone app that helps you identify objects in the night sky, search for the constellation, and you’ll be looking in the right direction.

 You might like to…